bsmith89/StrainPGC-manuscript/doc/manuscript/manuscript.md

 functional categories including carbohydrate and inorganic ion transport and metabolism, and extracellular structures.
-Finally, the cloud pangenome was enriched in functional categories including the mobilome, DNA replication, recombination and repair, and defense mechanisms, as well as genes without a COG category.
-Broadly, these patterns of enrichment confirm our expectations that core genes perform obligate functions and make up a plurality of genes for most strains.
+Finally, the cloud pangenome was enriched in functional categories including the mobilome, defense mechanisms, as well as genes without a COG category.
+The COG category for DNA replication, recombination, and repair was also enriched in the cloud pangenome, likely due to frequent co-annotation with the mobilome.
+Broadly, these patterns of
+enrichment confirm our expectations that core genes perform obligate functions and make up a plurality of genes for most strains.